“God could have walked away … and started over.”

 God could have walked away, given up on humankind and planet earth, and started over.
 But he didn't.
 It seems at one point he came close, but he decided he would redeem his fallen creation ... [emphasis mine]

 While the remainder of this section is “ok-ish”, this initial statement is serious doctrinal error—heresy, in fact.
 The “God” presented here is worse than a joke.
 He was able to speak the creation into existence, but then was blind-sided by Adam’s rebellion to the extent—according to the unmitigated ignorance and hubris of the author(s) of this article—that the LORD thought about starting over!

 Hmmm… That doesn’t sound “… good.
 In fact, very good.” to me.
 (Gen 1.31) It sounds like the LORD is an amateur, unworthy even of our pity and certainly not worthy of our praise based on what we've all observed of human corruption.
-Frankly, He sound pretty pathetic for an Almighty Creator—if the foolish author(s) of that article are to be believed!
+Frankly, He sounds pretty pathetic for an Almighty Creator, if the foolish author(s) of that article is/are to be believed!

 Let’s see how the Bible describes the LORD of creation; you’ll note that it is very different from the banal and pathetic “god” (lower case ‘g’ deliberate) presented in this article.
 The LORD of the Scriptures is One who plans and acts to accomplish His will, not One who merely reacts to something that, somehow, didn’t go as He planned: